The prestigious Earthshot Prize is a global challenge based on five Earthshots – ambitious goals for 2030 to fix our biggest environmental problems.

 You can find out about some of the inspirational innovators and how they are using their big ideas to change the world on the Earthshot website.

-Inspired by The Earthshot Prize and in partnership with Welsh Government, we are launching a school innovation challenge for young people in Wales – Climate Challenge Cymru 2025.
+Inspired by The Earthshot Prize and in partnership with Welsh Government, we launched a school innovation challenge for young people in Wales – Climate Challenge Cymru 2025.

 We know that young people already have some of the solutions that our planet needs and are working hard to make changes in school communities.